pbackus/latex-markdown-equivalency/latex-markdown-equivalency.md

     % This part is the preamble.

     \begin{document}
-    %This part is the body.
+    % This part is the body.
     Hello, world!
     \end{document}